-Gladys Knight is an American singer-songwriter, actress, businesswoman, humanitarian, and author.
-She is best known for her soulful recordings with the Pips on both the Motown and Buddah record labels.
-Songs which she and the Pips recorded in the 60’s and 70’s such as “I Heard It through the Grapevine,” “Neither One of Us,” “Midnight Train to Georgia,” “If I Were Your Woman,” and “You Are the Best Thing that Ever Happened to Me” are classics by all rights.
+Gladys became best known for her soulful recordings on both the Motown and Buddah Record labels during the 1960’s and 1970’s with her group Gladys Knight & the Pips.
+Songs which she and the Pips recorded such as “I Heard It Through the Grapevine,” “Neither One of Us,” “Midnight Train to Georgia,” “If I Were Your Woman,” and “You Are the Best Thing that Ever Happened to Me” are classics by all rights.

 Follow Gladys Knight